ApplyFirst Compensation Intelligence

 Common questions about Massachusetts Mutual Life Insurance Company salaries

-Massachusetts Mutual Life Insurance Company pays an average of $124,800 per year for Business Systems Analyst (Data Strategy) roles based on 2 verified H-1B government filings.
+Massachusetts Mutual Life Insurance Company pays an average of $124,800 per year for Business Systems Analyst (Data Strategy) roles based on 2 aggregated market data.
 Salaries range from $124,800 to $124,800 depending on experience and location.

 Based on the average annual salary of $124,800, a Business Systems Analyst (Data Strategy) at Massachusetts Mutual Life Insurance Company earns approximately $60 per hour assuming a standard 40-hour work week (2,080 working hours per year).